computer-lab/computerlab.io/source/_posts/computer-diary-ptsteadman.md

 ### Sunday, November 5th 2017

 11:00AM: Wake up and laze about.
-Start to think that I won't have time to go to the pigeon shop before it closes at 2PM, but then a friend messages me that she's in the neighborhood with her car, and is down to give me a ride to the pigeon shop.
+Start to think that I won't have time to go to the [pigeon shop](https://goo.gl/maps/62nqxa1aChp) before it closes at 2PM, but a friend messages me that she's in the neighborhood with her car, and would be down to give me a ride to the pigeon shop.
 I grab `smolson` and `youngbird`.

 12:00PM - 4:00PM: The pigeon store is one of the least disappointing experiences of my life, and confirms my desire to start making more videos of pigeons.
 Maybe